Gelibolulu Mustafa Ali

-Gelibolulu Mustafa Âlî bin Ahmed bin Abdülmevlâ Çelebi (b.
-28 April 1541 – d.
-1600) was an Ottoman historian, bureaucrat and major literary figure.
+Gelibolulu Mustafa Âlî bin Ahmed bin Abdülmevlâ Çelebi (lit.
+"Mustafa Ali of Gallipoli son of Ahmed son of Abdülmevla the Godly"; 28 April 1541 – 1600) was an Ottoman historian, bureaucrat and major literary figure.

 Life and work

-Mustafa Ali was born on 28 April, 1541 in Gelibolu, a provincial town on the Dardanelles.
+Mustafa Ali was born on 28 April 1541 in Gelibolu, a provincial town on the Dardanelles.
 His father, Ahmad, son of Mawla, was a learned man and a prosperous local merchant.
 The family was well-connected.
 Ali's uncle was Dervish Chalabi, imam to the Sultan Suleyman.
 The family was possibly of Bosnian ancestry.

 He began his formal education at age 6 and was trained in religion and logic.
 At the age of 15, he began to write poetry and initially wrote under the pen-name Chasmi (The Hopeful), but before long took up the name of Âlî (The Exalted).
-He continued his education in Istanbul where he studied holy law, lettering and grammar.
+He continued his education in Constantinople where he studied holy law, lettering, and grammar.
 He gained employment as a cleric at the Chancery, after writing a poem, Mihr ü Mâh (The Sun and the Moon), designed to impress Prince Salim.
 He later entered the Court of the Sultan Suleyman, but his ambition displeased the court members and he was sent back to the Prince's Court.

 While working at the Prince's Court, he accepted an offer to serve as the confidential secretary to Lala Mustafa Pasha, a former mentor to the Prince.
 For the next twenty years, his life paralleled that of his employer, who by that time was a Grand Vizier.
-Ali's duties took him various parts of the Ottoman Empire and the Middle East including Aleppo, Damascus and Egypt.
+Ali's duties took him to various parts of the Ottoman Empire and the Middle East including Aleppo, Damascus, and Egypt.